-Bill is a rare breed of comic, in that he has built a reputation for battling political correctness.
-He is also one of the very few who can withstand the inevitable blow-back, mostly because he could not give a fuck about your opinion.
+Bill is a rare breed of comic, in that he has built a reputation for battling PC culture.
+He is also one of the very few who can withstand the inevitable blowback, mostly because he could not care less about your opinion.
 His points are weighted, his delivery is savage, and he practically dares his audience not to laugh.
 His material has become a rallying cry for stand-up fans who are sick of the Twitter outrage monster.
 Comedians are supposed to poke the bear and Burr has one of the sharpest sticks in the business.

 The most underrated comic on the planet.
 Doug Stanhope is a comedian’s comedian, a lawless talent that pushes boundaries until they shatter into a million pieces.
 His material is extremely honest, extremely curt, and extremely dangerous to the coddled mind.
 Stanhope is the current Bill Hicks, the unrepentant prodigy that blazes the trail for everyone else.
 His No Refunds show is a master class of biting humor, a must-watch for fans of courageous comedy.
 In a just world, this man would be selling out arenas.

 Recommended special: No Refunds

 Probably the most unsurprising name on this list.
 I would wager that most top fives would include Chappelle for one specific reason: he’s just too good NOT to include.
 A “best comics” list without Chappelle is like a hipster naming a list of bands you’ve never heard of.
 Chappelle is on his own level entirely.
 His stand-up specials are must-see events, and his infamous bit on Jussie Smollett remains one of the most gut-bustingly hilarious five minutes of comedy I have ever seen.
 A true master of the craft.